ABOUT THE SHOW

-Jillian's Peak is the first diverse African American woman of color LGBTQI drama created by Charzette Torrence and Danielle Johnson both founders of Jillian’s Peak.
+Jillian's Peak is an African American woman.
+This is an LGBTQI drama created by Charzette Torrence and Danielle Johnson both founders of Jillian’s Peak.
 Aimed to combat the negative stereotypes of the LGBTQI community, in particular, lesbian women of color.
 A demographic that is underrepresented.
-Jillian’s Peak aims to tap into a massive audience to share our commitment to creating the type of premium quality content exploring lesbian women of color families, celebrating their lives, empowering the viewers, and learning not to fear the stigma about lesbians of African American, Hispanic, Asian descent, and other ethnicity's culture and their lives thru streaming and film worldwide.
+Jillian’s Peak aims to tap to share our commitment to creating the type of premium quality content exploring lesbian women of color families, celebrating their lives, empowering the viewers and learning not to fear the stigma about lesbians of African American, Hispanic, Asian descent, and other ethnicity's culture and their lives.
 Most importantly to combat the negative stigma by television networks.
-Jillian is an African American woman who is afraid of marrying a man.
+Jillian is afraid of marrying a man.
 Because deep down inside she knows the truth that is a lesbian.
 She has been struggling with the truth for years that she is gay.
-About the series,

 2013- Jillian’s Peak Live script read for Gay Pride Month at WNYC & WQXR Green Space.